 - Air Force Manual (AFM) 99-113 “Space Systems Test and Evaluation Process” provides a methodology for use by program managers, test engineers, test organization personnel, major command headquarters staffs, and others regardless of command level, involved in Space Systems Test and Evaluation (T&E).
-This manual directs use of the Space Systems Test and Evaluation Process, describes the process, provides application information, and summarizes resources available.
+This manual directs the use of the Space Systems Test and Evaluation Process, describes the process, provides application information, and summarizes resources available.

-- Air Force Instruction (AFI) 99-103 “Test and Evaluation Process” describes the planning, conduct, and reporting of cost effective test and evaluation (T&E) programs as an efficient continuum of integrated testing known as seamless verification.
+- Air Force Instruction (AFI) 99-103 “Test and Evaluation Process” describes the planning, conduct, and reporting of cost-effective test and evaluation (T&E) programs as an efficient continuum of integrated testing known as seamless verification.

 AcqLinks and References: